Submission Guidelines

 In June 2020, Wordgathering began publishing work under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, which allows readers to view/access, download, and share the work (with proper attribution), but nothing else, without permission of the creator; all other rights remain with the creator.
 Please visit Frequently Asked Questions about Open Access, our Creative Commons license, and Fair Use for more information.
 If you have questions or concerns about this license, please contact us at wordgathering@syr.edu.

 As noted in About Us, our aim is to highlight disability literature and the creative arts, and to do so in accessible ways.
 Therefore, we seek out work pertaining to disability experiences and cultures.
-Importantly, we privilege publishing work by writers and other creative artists with disabilities, and present this work in accessible formats.
+Importantly, we privilege publishing work by writers and other creative artists with disabilities and present this work in accessible formats.

 Our ongoing, special features—Reading Loop and Gatherer’s Blog—are by invitation only.
 Reading Loop is a close reading or discussion by a contributor; Gatherer’s Blog provides emergent as well as seasoned writers with opportunities to reflect upon aspects of their own writing processes.